hoesef/RL-tiktactoe/README.md

 ### Code optimisations
 This was just a quick project, I didn't really plan out anything and so nothing has been optimised.
 A different learning agent may be better suited to this task, a different class structure may be more logical or conform to better code standards (not really an optimisation but oh well).

 The only optimization I did add was to reduce the "legal board states" down to purley the "unique board states".
-The reduced the state space down from 5,478 -> 765 boards.
+This reduced the state space down from 5,478 -> 765 boards.